Your dashboard, your way. Create your own Custom Monitoring Dashboards tailored to your needs.

 - Pin to side

-You can select the editing option by passing the mouse over the column header.
+You can select the edit option by moving the mouse over the column header.

 You can put your monitoring tables in a grid view by resizing them and dragging them to the preferred area of your screen:

 This view is very useful to monitor your devices on wide screens, and multiple monitors.